KAnanev/KAnanev/README.md

 - Flake
 - Coverage

+### About me

-I use automated testing.
+- I use automated testing.
 I publish the code on Github.
 I work in the command line zsh (oh-my-zsh).
 Experience in programming in Windows, MacOS, Linux operating systems.

-From the completed projects, there are several console applications, an online store on Django, a mini CRM on Django with an alert service via a telegram bot, an asynchronous search engine on elasticsearch and aiohttp.
+- From the completed projects, there are several console applications, an online store on Django, a mini CRM on Django with an alert service via a telegram bot, an asynchronous search engine on elasticsearch and aiohttp.

-I also have programming experience in C#, PHP, Javascript and work in graphic editors.
+- I also have programming experience in C#, PHP, Javascript and work in graphic editors.

-I read professional and fiction literature, I like to learn and enjoy the application of this knowledge.
+- I read professional and fiction literature, I like to learn and enjoy the application of this knowledge.
 Yoga for health, outdoor activities, going to the cinema, museums, playing the guitar and board games.

 <!---
 KAnanev/KAnanev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.